EfremMic/EfremMic/README.md

 - 👨‍💻 All of my projects are available at [Coming!](Coming!)

-- 📝 I regularly write articles on [Malwares, Supercomputers, AI](Malwares, Supercomputers, AI)
+- 📝 I regularly write articles on [Malwares, Supercomputers, AI]

 - 📫 How to reach me **Here on Github**

-- ⚡ Fun fact **Did you know that the first computer programmer was a woman named Ada Lovelace?
-She wrote the world's first computer program in the mid-1800s, long before computers as we know them today were invented.
-Lovelace was a mathematician and writer who worked with Charles Babbage, a pioneer of computing technology.
-Her program was designed to be run on Babbage's "Analytical Engine," a mechanical computer that was never fully built.
-Lovelace's work helped lay the foundation for modern computing and earned her the title of "the first computer programmer."**

 <h3 align="left">Connect with me:</h3>
 <p align="left">